deeplearning4j/deeplearning4j/trainingtricks.md

 First, know the problem you are trying to solve.
 This [list of questions](http://deeplearning4j.org/questions.html) will help you clarify your task if you are new to deep learning.

 * Researchers experienced with deep neural networks tend to try three different learning rates -- 1e^-1, 1^e-3, and 1e^-6 -- to get a rough idea of what it should be.
 If the LR is too high, learning will be unstable and not work at all; too low and it will take much longer than necessary.
+Ideally, they run models with different learning rates simultaneously to save time.

 * They use Nesterov's Momentum.